 Celebrate the remarkable heritage of Martha’s Vineyard

 Martha’s Vineyard is cherished by many as a summer paradise, but few know of its rich past.
 Descendants of the first Native American inhabitants still reside on the Vineyard.
 Once a critical whaling hub, the island’s success drew in newcomers from around the world.
 Following the Civil War, land developers set their sights on attracting tourists to the island’s scenic beaches, and soon thereafter, a visit from President Grant established Martha’s Vineyard as a vacation haven.
-From a movement to secede from Massachusetts to the making of the summer blockbuster Jaws, author Thomas Dresser weaves together the threads of the Vineyard’s fascinating history.
+From a movement to secede from Massachusetts to the making of the summer blockbuster movie Jaws, author Thomas Dresser weaves together the threads of the Vineyard’s fascinating history.
 Discover how this remarkable island adapted to the times and came to be one of the most sought-out vacation destinations on the East Coast.

 The History Press, based in Charleston, SC, brings a new way of thinking to history publishing--preserving and enriching community by empowering history enthusiasts to write local stories for local audiences.
 Since 2004, we have published nearly three thousand of the highest quality local and regional history titles from coast to coast.